Dav1s-Ops/fetch-health-check-ruby/README.md

 **Environment Variables:** Ensure that `ENDPOINTS_PATH` is set correctly, either in the Docker environment or when running locally.
 The application requires this to locate the configuration file.

 ## What's Next?
-- Configurable sleep interval between checks.
+- Configurable sleep interval between checks passed as an additional argument with ARGV.
-- More sophisticated logging (e.g., file-based logging).
+- More sophisticated logging (e.g., file-based logging) with Logger.
 - Notification support (e.g., send an alert when availability drops below a threshold).